lauraw-22/Time-Series-Modeling-Project/README.md

 # Time-Series-Modeling-Project
-Time Series Modeling for U.S Retail Trade and Food Services
+A Time Series Modeling study for U.S Retail Trade and Food Services